On the shape of Gaussian scale-free polymer networks

-To evaluate observables (\ref{gratio}) and (\ref{asfer}) for polymer network of a given topology, it is convenient to make use of Wei's method \cite{Wei,Ferber2015}, which defines the shape of Gaussian network in terms of its Kirchhoff matrix.
-For any graph of $N$ vertices, one defines the Kirchhoff $N\times N$ matrix ${\bf K}$ such that its diagonal elements $K_{ii}$ equal the degree of vertex $i$, whereas the non-diagonal elements $K_{ij}$ equal $-1$ when the vertices $i$ and $j$ are adjacent and $0$ otherwise.
-E.g., for a most trivial network corresponding to a linear chain of $N$ monomers as mentioned above, one has $K_{jj}=2$ for $j=2,\ldots,N-1$, $K_{11}=K_{NN}=1$, and $K_{j\,j+1}=K_{j\,j-1}=-1$, the rest of the matrix elements being zero.
+To find the quantitative estimates for the observables (\ref{gratio}) and (\ref{asfer}) for polymer network of a given topology in Gaussian approximation we will apply the powerful Wei's method \cite{Wei,Ferber2015}.
+This method defines the shape of a Gaussian network of $N$ vertices in terms of its $N\times N$ Kirchhoff matrix $\bf{K}$. { Note that the Kirchhoff matrix is also known as the combinatorial Laplacian in graph theory.
+It is defined as $\bf{K}=\bf{D}-\bf{A}$, with ${\bf D}$ being the degree matrix and ${\bf A}$ the adjacency matrix.} Thus, the diagonal elements $K_{ii}$ equal the degree of vertex $i$, whereas the non-diagonal elements $K_{ij}$ equal $-1$ when the vertices $i$ and $j$ are adjacent and $0$ otherwise.
+E.g., for the most trivial network corresponding to a linear chain of $N$ monomers as mentioned above, one has $K_{jj}=2$ for $j=2,\ldots,N-1$, $K_{11}=K_{NN}=1$, and $K_{j\,j+1}=K_{j\,j-1}=-1$, the rest of the matrix elements being zero.
 Let $\sigma_2,\ldots,\sigma_N$ be $(N-1)$ non-zero eigenvalues of the $N\times N$ Kirchhoff matrix ($\lambda_1$ is always $0$).
-The asphericity of the corresponding Gaussian polymer structure in $d$ dimensions is thus given by \cite{Wei,Ferber2015}: